 If you find yourself continually second-guessing everything you do because a co-worker or a boss continually counters your thoughts, ideas or beliefs, you may be dealing with a case of gaslighting.

 Another sign – if your co-worker makes you feel confused about your thoughts and whether your ideas are good enough.
 You are now constantly questioning yourself, and that leads to immense confusion.

 Gaslighters, more often than not, manage to create a perception of an all-star employee around themselves by providing an endless stream of backhanded compliments.
-“Wow, I’d never thought you would be able to pull that off –congratulations!” or “Oh I’m glad they took my consultation and assigned you to this project, I have so much on my plate already.”
+“Wow, I’d never thought you would be able to pull that off –congratulations!” or “Oh I’m glad they took my advice and assigned you to this project instead, I have so much on my plate already.”

 Statements like these can land some pretty serious burns and hurt progressively more as you think about it.
 And this once again leads to confusion in your self-assessment of your performance.

 They Have A Severe Lack Of Empathy And Refuse To Provide Validation To Others:

 Validation is a much-needed communication tool in the workplace – it fosters a healthy and more favourable work environment.
 In the process of gaslighting, validation and empathy are the first things to go out the window.